 October 16 is another date you don’t want to miss—especially if you are not self-employed!
 It’s Boss’s Day!
 Be nice to your boss.
 Buy them lunch.
 Give them a card.
 Make sure you have the coversheet on your TPS report!
 This is a day to celebrate the ones who make your life miserable on a daily basis—unless you work for a really fun company, in which case, your boss probably is a lot of fun.
 Appreciate your boss!
 Without them, you wouldn’t have your job!

-The third Saturday of the month (this year, October 18), is Sweetest Day.
+The third Saturday of the month (this year, October 17) is Sweetest Day.
 Interestingly enough, the intent of this holiday has shifted since its start back in 1922.
 Herbert Birch Kingston, founder of the holiday, worked for a candy company.
 He decided to celebrate those most often forgotten—the orphans, the homeless, the underprivileged.
-He used movie stars to distribute candy and other small gifts to them to make them smile and to let them know they were important to someone.
-Today, the holiday is celebrated much like Valentine’s Day—with loved ones, friends, and family.
-Perhaps this year, instead of celebrating the ones you love, celebrate the ones in need of love.
+He got movie stars to distribute candy and other small gifts to such children to make them smile and let them know they were important to someone.
+Today, the holiday is celebrated much like Valentine’s Day—with loved ones, friends and family.
+Perhaps, this year, instead of celebrating the ones you love, celebrate the ones in need of love.
 Everyone is sweet in some way.

-For more information on other holidays in October, please visit Holiday Insights.
+For more information on other holidays in October, visit Holiday Insights.